 4.2 If an SFI on-product label user fails to comply with any aspects of this document, approval for SFI on-product label use may be withdrawn.

-4.3 Any party with information or claims about the practices of a Program Participant or label user, or questions about the validity of a Program Participant’s label use in accordance with the requirements of SFI Section 5 may seek to have those claims investigated, as outlined below.
+4.3 Any party with information or claims about the practices of a Certified Organization or label user, or questions about the validity of a Certified Organization’s label use in accordance with the requirements of SFI Section 6 may seek to have those claims investigated, as outlined below.

 4.3.1 The complainant should outline concerns in a letter to the certificate holder or label user.